BeeryLab/voletron/README.md

   generate histogram of activity pattern over the course of the day (for ultradian rhythms)
 - TODO: consider migrating to Colab/Jupyter
+- TODO: output cohab in tubes, not just in cages

 1. Output file that sums seconds of cohab between voles in a specific chamber.
 Include all groupings from group cohab file (vole A+B, A+C, A+D, A+B+C, A+B+D, A+C+D, A+B+C+D etc.) for each chamber (arena, cage 1,2,3,4).
 Include dwells and seconds.
 (Home cage analysis)